10 Things From Goop's New Crate & Barrel Home Line You're Going To Want Immediately

-10 Affordable Items From The Goop x Crate & Barrel CB2 Home Line That Are Also Just Really Cute
+10 Affordable Items From The goop x CB2 Home Line That Are Also Just Really Cute

 Every single item in the furniture line is artful, elegant, timeless and smart.
 But also surprisingly minimal, modern and futuristic.
 Basically exactly what you'd expect coming from Paltrow's fashionable sensibility.
 Some items like a velvet millennial pink curved sofa will cost you a few thousand dollars, but other items, like a floor pillow poof and classy thin-stemmed wine glass set are much more affordable.
 But that's probably what you expected right?
 When you think of goop you probably think of the vast variation in tastes — from low-key rustic to high-key luxury.
 The furniture line is a perfect reflection of that expanse.

-Note: Correction: The headline and body of this story have been updated to better reflect the nature of the collaboration between goop and CB2.